 - 1. My mutual fund dividends fluctuate each year depending on how they manage it. - 2.
-Alfred told Batman that Robin accidently burned his tuxedo. - 3.
+Robin told Batman that his cape was stained. - 3.
 I don't try to keep up with the latest ipad because they always change it. - 4.
-King Charles was nervous about the invading army, which was not expected. - 5.
+My brother is a champion long distance runner, but I've never been any good at it. - 5.
 I didn't like the weather report because they said it would rain. - 6.
-After the car mechanic told Cindy the price of the repair, she cried. (don't assume the mechanic is male) - 7.
+After Cindy told her mother about flunking the math test, she cried. - 7.
 After taking the disk out of the CD player, Beth sold it. - 8.
-The politician won the election even though they indicated the chances were low. - 9.
+The politician won the election even though they indicated his chances were low. - 9.
 The waiters brought out three burnt entrees, so we sent them back to the kitchen. - 10.
 Whenever John and his brother play cards, he loses money.